ankane/dbx/README.md

 ## Schemas

-To specify a schema in Postgres, use:
+To specify a schema, use:

 ```r
 table <- DBI::Id(schema="schema", table="table")